Clover vs. Square Rates: Pricing & Processing Fees Comparison in 2025

 Choosing Between Clover and Square

-When you’re deciding between Clover and Square POS, of course you must consider many factors.
+When you’re deciding between Clover and Square POS, of course, you must consider many factors.
 How many sales are you making in a day?
 What are your inventory management and reporting needs?
 What is the nature of your business?
-Considering these factors and more—then comparing them to each POS system’s offerings—will make that decision clear.
+Considering these factors and more—and comparing them to each POS system’s offerings—will make that decision clear.

-Below, we take a look into specific use cases that make either Clover or Square POS more suitable to a business:
+Below, we take a look into specific use cases that make either Clover or Square POS more suitable for a business:

 When to Choose Clover POS